ariard/bitcoin-contracting-primitives-wg/README.md

 # Bitcoin Contracting Primitives Working Group

+THIS PROJECT IS "UP FOR GRABS" - FEEL FREE TO FORK OR ASK MAINTENANCE RIGHTS.

 The goal of this project is to host R&D production of the Bitcoin protocol development community around contracting primitives powering new class of Bitcoin use-cases (vaults, statechains, payment pools, ...).